harrisonfunk2/basic_ai_image_detector/README.md

 - `img_splt(path, train_size=49, seed=None)` and it will return `(random_names_train, random_names_test)`.

 This made it easy to repeat experiments across multiple random splits by changing the seed.

+## Dataset (Repo Sample)
+This repository includes a small sample dataset for demonstration:
+- `sample_real/` (4 real photos)
+- `sample_ai/` (4 AI-recreated copies)

+The full dataset used in experiments containg the 62 real and 62 AI images is not included in the repo due to file size limits.

 ## Feature Extraction (Embeddings)
 Images are too large to feed directly into a simple model like logistic regression.
 So the next step is to convert each image into a **fixed-length feature vector** (“embedding”) using a CNN.